SoftwareAG/cumulocity-examples/hello-world-notification-microservice/README.md

     - edit the `application.properties` located in `src/main/resources`
         - supply the device id in `example.source.id`
     - build the microservice using `mvn clean install`
-        - the microservice will build under `target/` and will be named `hello-notification-1011.62.0-SNAPSHOT.zip`
+        - the microservice will build under `target/` and will be named `hello-notification-<VERSION>.zip`
 4. Deploy the microservice
     - by uploading application to the platform:
         - back in your browser, in Administration dashboard, from Navigation expand Applications and select Own applications
-       - click on Add application, Upload Microservice and Upload file
+        - click on 'Add application', 'Upload Microservice' and 'Upload file'
         - select the `zip` microservice file built in step 3
-       - when prompted to subscribe select `Dont' subscribe`
+        - when prompted to subscribe select 'Don't subscribe'
         - switch to the test user, under Applications, Own applications select `Hello-notification` and subscribe
     - by running the application locally:
         - edit the `application.properties`
         - uncomment the line containing `C8Y.baseURL` entry and provide the cumulocity platform url
         - start the application
 5. Start sending measurements
     - run the `measurements.py` script again with the following parameters:
         ```console
         user@host:~$ python measurements.py send <DEVICE_ID> <DURATION_IN_SECONDS>
         user@host:~$ Measurement created [201]
         user@host:~$ Measurement created [201]
                      ...
         ```
-   1. (Optional) Delete the device
+6. (Optional) Delete the device
     - run the script again with these parameters:
       ```console
       user@host:~$ python measurements.py delete <DEVICE_ID>
       user@host:~$ Device id: <DEVICE_ID> deleted
       ```